Call anytime

 Following the remarkable success of Mammoth millet over the years, Soya UK will be placing further acreage on full buy-back contract for Mammoth millet next Spring.

-Greatly increased prices for 2023 due to the war in Ukraine
+Prices remain healthy for 2025 due to the ongoing war in Ukraine

-Ukrainian millet usually supplies around 70% of the UK's requirement which is principally used in the bird seed trade.
+Ukrainian millet traditionally supplied around 70% of the UK’s requirement which is principally used in the bird seed trade.
 The war in Ukraine has prevented the normal shipment of millet, and has meant that there is substantial market demand for millet, as traders have switched to using UK-grown millet where they can find it.

 This situation means that we are seeking a substantial increase in our contract acreage.